x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-activesync-health-set.md

             Set-MailboxServer server1.contoso.com -DatabaseCopyActivationDisabledAndMoveNow $true

-        **Note**   In this and all subsequent code examples, replace *server1.contoso.com* with the actual server name.
+        **Note**: In this and all subsequent code examples, replace *server1.contoso.com* with the actual server name.

     2. Verify that all the databases have been moved off the server that is reporting the issue.
 To do this, run the following command: